 Okay, this tip is not an accessory or object, but it’s the most important step to take if you want a great looking room.
 You don't see gorgeous bedrooms on Pinterest that are a mess, right?
 A dirty or cluttered room will never look expensive—or even attractive—no matter how much you spend on your furnishings.
 So clean out the clutter.
 A luxurious looking space has just that—space.
 Get rid of anything that is not necessary, loved, or gorgeous.
 Pay particular attention to your floors.
 Expensive rooms are not storage areas for unused exercise equipment, stacks of unread books, or folded clothing.

 Try a Tray

 One or two touches of the green stuff are a must in the expensive bedroom.
-No, not money – living plants and cut flowers.
-Get out your prettiest vase – if you don’t have one, search the Goodwill or HomeGoods for an inexpensive treasure – and fill it with a fragrant bouquet of cut flowers for your nightstand.
-You can find budget blooms in your own garden, Trader Joe’s, a local farmer’s market or the grocery store.
+No, not money—living plants and cut flowers.
+Get out your prettiest vase—if you don’t have one, search Goodwill or HomeGoods for an inexpensive treasure—and fill it with a fragrant bouquet of cut flowers for your nightstand.
+You can find budget blooms in your own garden, Trader Joe’s, a local farmer’s market, or the grocery store.
 Now, pot up a lush green plant in a ceramic or metal container.
 If your thumb is green, try a fern.
-If not, you can’t kill easy houseplants like Chinese evergreen, pothos or dracaena.
+If not, you can’t kill easy houseplants such as Chinese evergreen, pothos, or dracaena.
 Set the plant on your dresser.
-Not only will it improve the look of your bedroom, it will also help purify the air.
+Not only will it improve the look of your bedroom, but it will also help purify the air.
 What a win/win.